Carol Weisman's Bio

 Carol has a Master's Degree in Social Work from Washington University in St. Louis.
 Carol was a pediatric oncology and hematology social worker at St. Louis Children's Hospital and Children's Hospital National Medical Center.

-Carol lives with Frank Robbins, her sweet, long suffering husband of 37 years.
-Their oldest son Frank Robbins is an engineer with lives with his wife Laura and their two high-energy children in St. Louis, their second son Jono Robbins, who lives in St. Louis, is an art teacher and studio art in ceramics.
+Carol lives with Frank Robbins, her sweet, long suffering husband of 40 years.
+Their oldest son Frank Robbins is an engineer who lives with his wife Laura and their three high-energy children and a yard full of chickens in St. Louis, their second son Jono Robbins, who also lives in St. Louis, is an art teacher and studio art in ceramics.
 The dog and cat are long gone, and Carol is thinking of letting the plants die.

-Carol serves on the boards of Trailnet and the Friends of the Children's Eternal Rain Forest.
+Carol serves on the boards of The Ladue Education Foundation.
 When not speaking, writing and traveling, she works out with a group of plus-sized runners called "The Chaffing Dishes."